mrisher/smtp-sts/reporting.md

 ## Email Transport

 The report MAY be delivered by email.
-No specific MIME message structure is required.
+To make the reports machine parsable for the receivers, we define a top-level media type `multipart/report` with a new parameter `report-type=tlsrpt`.
+Inside it, there are two parts: The first part is human readable, typically `text/plain`, and the second part is machine readable with a new media type defined called `application/tlsrpt+gzip`.
+If compressed, the report should use the media type `application/tlsrpt+gzip`.
 It is presumed that the aggregate reporting address will be equipped to extract MIME parts with the prescribed media type and filename and ignore the rest.

-If compressed, the report should use the media type `application/ gzip` if compressed (see [@!RFC6713]), and `application/json` otherwise.

    The [@!RFC5322].Subject field for individual report submissions SHOULD conform to the following ABNF: